Periscope rifle: Other World War I rifles

 Two Lee–Enfield periscope adaptations were patented in September 1915.
 The first by J.E.
 Chandler was able to fire a full magazine before being dismounted, thanks to a fairly complicated mechanism to operate the bolt.
 The second by G. Gerard was of a similar design.
 This was followed by E.C.
 Robert Marks' design in 1916 and the patents of M.E.
 Reginald and S.J.
 Young in 1918.

-On the Western Front, periscope rifles were used by the Belgian, British and French armies, whereas on the Eastern Front, a periscope version of the Mosin–Nagant rifle was used by the Imperial Russian Army.
+On the Western Front, periscope rifles were used by the Belgian, British and French armies.
+On the Eastern Front, a periscope version of the Mosin–Nagant rifle was used by the Imperial Russian Army.

 A number of periscope rifles including the "Elder" and the "Cameron-Yaggi" for the M1903 Springfield were devised in the United States.
 The Cameron-Yaggi was invented in 1914, but development of the model came to an end after the Armistice in November 1918.
 The Cameron-Yaggi mounting required no permanent alteration to the fitted rifle, and included a mechanism to operate the rifle's bolt.
 The aiming periscope also functioned as a 4-power telescopic sight.
 However, only around 12 were constructed.

 The Cameron-Yaggi and Elder designs could be fitted with an enlarged magazine with 25 rounds, so as many shots as possible could be fired without needing to dismount the rifle below the trench parapet for reloading.
 An even more ingenious American design was the Guiberson periscope rifle, which featured a pop-out stock with a built-in periscope.

 The Dutch designed the M.95 Loopgraafgeweer (Trench gun) based on the Dutch Mannlicher service rifle.
 It saw service with the Royal Netherlands Army from 1916 until World War II.